(c) 2024 PillSync.com

 Medicines are sometimes prescribed for purposes other than those uled in a Patient Information leaflet.
 Do not use rosuvastatin tablets for a condition for which it was not prescribed.
 Do not give rosuvastatin tablets to other people, even if they have the same medical condition you have.
 It may harm them.

-You can ask your pharmacist or doctor for information about rosuvastatin tablets that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about rosuvastatin tablets that is written for health professionals.

 What are the Ingredients in rosuvastatin tablets?